Note: See the bottom of this tour for photographs taken at the 200th anniversary of this battle.

 This gun is stationed about where the American army had its cannon on the day of the battle.

 Now for a few points of interest about this battle:

 * Practically none of the Creek warriors surrendered, but chose to fight to the death.
 Many Creek women and children in the village of Tohopeka did surrender, however, and most of them were later transferred to an encampment in Huntsville, Alabama.

-* The American army apparently left the dead Creek warriors, unburied, on the battlefield, and buried their own dead (other than Major Montgomery) in the Tallapoosa River.
+* The American army apparently left the dead Creek warriors, unburied, on the battlefield.
+They buried their own dead (other than Major Montgomery) in the Tallapoosa River.

 * Among the Americans who attacked the Creek barricade that day was a young officer named Sam Houston.
 He fought on in spite of the fact that he was hit by an arrow in his thigh, then was hit twice by bullets.
 Houston was later elected governor of two states: Tennessee and Texas.

 * During the Indian Removal of 1830s, many Cherokees bitterly recalled how Cherokee warriors fought with Andrew Jackson at the Battle of Horseshoe Bend.
-There is no question that the Cherokees played an important part in the battle.
-However, there is no written evidence that Cherokee warrior and chief Junaluska saved Jackson's life at Horseshoe Bend (nevertheless, some people still believe that Junaluska did).
-During the battle, Jackson was not believed to be in any personal danger, and remained in a safe place directing his army.
+Many said at that time that a Cherokee warrior named Junaluska actually saved Andrew Jackson's life at Horseshoe Bend.

 It's a long drive from Tennessee to Horseshoe Bend National Military Park, which is near Alexander City, Alabama.
 If you can't visit Horseshoe Bend, there is another way bring the battle to your classroom, and that is to get a copy of a DVD that illustrates the battle.
 To do so, call the park at 256-234-7111.